 Rational thought served the beginners, it turned out, because they were still developing muscle memory and technique.
 But for those players who had already integrated all that information, instinct naturally took over — and did a far better job.
 Overriding instincts and neural patterning in favor of logical thought absolutely destroyed their performance.

 “Once you’ve developed expertise in a particular area — once you’ve made the requisite mistakes — it’s important to trust your emotions when making decisions in that domain,” Lehrer insists.
 If you know you can do it, trust your gut — not your head.
+(Learn more about trusting your gut at “Gut Feelings: The Science for Intuition“.)

 Next time you’re tempted to think too much about something you know how to do, try a little therapeutic distraction.
 Say the alphabet backward when your yoga teacher orders you into the dreaded handstand, or sing a favorite song to yourself at the free-throw line.
 Briefly engaging your conscious mind with something other than the task at hand can leave your instincts free to do their job — and free you to enjoy the satisfaction all that practice has made possible.